rjones3141592/Geotastic-City-Guesser-Tracker/README.md

 ## Status

-This project is currently in progress; as of right now, only manual inputs of city names are possible
+This project is currently in progress; as of right now, only manual inputs of city names are possible.
+No releases are available at this time as it is still under production.

 # Updates: